Family Resources

 Additional Resources

-In addition to managing the WVU Faculty Childcare Emergency Relief Fund, the Women’s Resource Center website also houses a number of additional COVID-19-related resources for families and individuals.
+The Women’s Resource Center website houses a number of additional COVID-19-related resources for families and individuals.
 The Center's COVID-19 Resources page includes a variety of educational and entertainment resources to help children, youth and adults shelter-in-place, and resources will continue to be added.